minio/docs/source/operations/install-deploy-manage/multi-site-replication.rst

 .. versionchanged:: RELEASE.2022-12-02T23-48-47Z

    If one site loses data for any reason, resynchronize the data from another healthy site with :mc-cmd:`mc admin replicate resync`.
-   This launches an active process that resynchronizes the data without waiting for the passive MinIO scanner to recognize the missing data.
+   This launches an active process that resynchronizes the data without waiting for the passive :ref:`MinIO scanner <minio-concepts-scanner>` to recognize the missing data.

 .. include:: /includes/common/scanner.rst
    :start-after: start-scanner-speed-config